cran/fusen/README.md

 <img src="man/figures/fusen_inflate_functions.png" width="65%" style="display: block; margin: auto;" />

-*Fill the flat Rmd template with everything in one place and {fusen}
-will inflate the identified parts in the correct package files and directories.*
+*Fill the flat Rmd (or qmd) template with everything in one place and {fusen} will inflate the identified parts in the correct package files and directories.*

+> The {fusen} Rmarkdown template encourages users to fill their
+> documentation and tests at the same time of writing their functions
+> code.
+Thanks to the R package structure used by {fusen}, you can built
+> a robust workflow or R package. {fusen} simplifies and reduces the
+> number of steps towards a full R package.
+> After that, your {pkgdown} documentation website is one command away
+> to be shared with all your users.

-This {fusen} package is a real-world example of {fusen} use as it was itself created from the “dev_history” flat templates available in `"dev/"` folder in its GitHub repository.
+This {fusen} package is a real-world example of {fusen} use as it was itself created from the flat templates available in `"dev/"` folder in its GitHub repository.

 ## Installation